-The principal dentist was the safeguarding lead and staff knew who they should go to if they had a safeguarding concern.
-There was a child safeguarding policy that had last been reviewed in 2016.
+One of the dentists was the safeguarding lead and staff knew who they should go to if they had a safeguarding concern.
+There were adult and child safeguarding policy that had last been reviewed in 2016.
 The practice had details of what should be considered abuse and the practice was aware of the relevant people to contact in the local safeguarding team if they had any safeguarding concerns.
 Staff had completed safeguarding training that was updated on a regular basis.
 They were able to explain their understanding of safeguarding issues.
 There had been no safeguarding incidents that needed to be referred to the local safeguarding teams.
-However, although the practice had the contact details of the local adult safeguarding team the practice did not have an adult safeguarding policy for staff to refer to.
-We pointed this out to the provider and they advised us that an appropriate adult safeguarding policy would be put in place..

 The practice had a system in place for receiving and responding to patient safety alerts issued from the Medicines and Healthcare products Regulatory Agency (MHRA).
-The principal dentist told us relevant information would be distributed to staff via emails.
+One of the dentists told us relevant information would be distributed to staff via emails and staff meetings.
 The practice had safety systems in place to help ensure the safety of staff and patients.
-This included for example having a COSHH (Control of Substances Hazardous to Health, 2002 Regulations) file, infection control protocols, procedures for using equipment safely, health and safety process, procedures and risk assessments.
+This included for example having a COSHH (Control of Substances Hazardous to Health, 2002 Regulations) file, infection control protocols, procedures for the safe use of sharps, health and safety process, procedures and risk assessments.

 Risk assessments had been undertaken for issues affecting the health and safety of staff and patients using the service.
-This included for example risks associated with radiography, use of equipment, Legionella, health and safety and infection control.
-However we found that improvements could be made to the COSHH file.
-There were a number of substances used by the practice that had not been included in the file.
-We pointed this out to the principal dentist and they told us they would ensure that improvements were made to the file.
+This included for example risks associated with radiography, fire, and Legionella, health and safety and infection control.